 The club does not hold tryouts.
 New members, regardless of experience, are welcome year-round.
 Questions regarding club membership can be directed to Head Coach Cameron Zwart.

-The club meets on Tuesdays from 3:00 PM – 7:00 PM and Thursdays 5:00 PM – 10:00 PM during the school year and regularly during the summer.
+The club meets on Mondays and Thursdays 6:00 PM – 10:00 PM during the school year and regularly during the summer.
 Practice attendance is not mandatory to be a member of the club; however, regular practice attendance is expected.
 In shooting, it’s persistence that pays the biggest dividends—constant, steady practice, week in and week out, all year long.

 The rifle team is a member school of the Western Intercollegiate Rifle Conference.
 In the regular season, the schools compete in monthly postal matches (October-January).
 A postal match is a competition in which competitors fire separately on their home ranges and exchange scores.
 Five shooters are predesignated by each team with the top four individual scores contributing towards the overall team score.
 The conference championship match is hosted by a member school in February.
 An intercollegiate rifle club national championship is held in March.
 The team participates in various other local, regional, and national matches hosted by the American Smallbore Shooting Association (ASSA), Civilian Marksmanship Program (CMP), National Rifle Association (NRA), National Rifle League (Vermont Winter Postal League), and USA Shooting (USAS) throughout the year.